Infectious Diseases and Vaccines

 What is an infectious disease?

 Infectious diseases are caused by pathogenic microorganisms.
-These organisms, such as bacteria, viruses, parasites, or fungi, are so small that you cannot see them with the naked eye.9 How the infection with an infectious disease occurs depends on the type of infectious disease.
-For example, HIV can be transmitted via body fluids such as blood, semen, vaginal fluid, or breast milk.10
+These organisms, such as bacteria, viruses, parasites, or fungi, are so small that you cannot see them with the naked eye.
+How the infection with an infectious disease occurs depends on the type of infectious disease.
+For example, HIV can be transmitted via body fluids such as blood, semen, vaginal fluid, or breast milk.

-Infectious diseases account for 15% of all deaths worldwide each year.11 These diseases do not only occur in developing countries, but also in Belgium!
-For example, HIV: in 2018, the number of people living with HIV in Belgium was estimated at 19.203.
-That same year, 882 new HIV diagnoses were diagnosed.12
+Infectious diseases account for six of the ten leading causes of death in low-income countries.
+These diseases do not only occur in developing countries, but also in Belgium!
+For example, HIV: in 2020, the number of people living with HIV in Belgium was estimated at 18,753.
+That same year, 727 new HIV diagnoses were diagnosed, which is equivalent to an average of 2 new diagnoses per day.

-Vaccination is one of the most effective methods of preventing infectious diseases.13 It is estimated that between 2 and 3 million lives are saved each year thanks to vaccination.14 How does that work?
+Vaccination is one of the most effective methods of preventing infectious diseases.
+It is estimated that between 2 and 3 million lives are saved each year thanks to vaccination.
+How does that work?

-Vaccines train the immune system to recognise a particular pathogen.
-Vaccination is the introduction of a harmless part of a virus into the body.
-This harmless part of the virus cannot cause illness, but the immune system does react to it.
-By creating different types of immune cells, a long-term response against the virus is created.
-Vaccination ensures that the immune system remembers the virus.
-When in the future the real virus enters the body, the body can react fast and effective, preventing illness.
+Vaccines train the immune system to recognize a particular pathogen and produce antibodies.
+The production of these antibodies creates a long-term response against the virus.
+Vaccination therefore ensures that the immune system remembers the virus.
+When the real virus enters the body in the future, the body can respond quickly and effectively, preventing illness.

 Some of our vaccines make use of our vaccine technology platform AdVac®.